Execute Terraform Configuration

 Linux Agent

-- Ensure that the Terraform CLI is installed on the agent.
+Ensure the Linux Agent is configured.
+Refer to the Agent Installation Guide. - Ensure that the Terraform CLI is installed on the agent.

 - Refer to the Terraform CLI installation guide for installation instructions.